shivam3746/final-project-shivam3746/avoiding_common_attacks.md

 Issued the owneship and administrative privileges to the owner-specific function.

 ## Optimizing Usage of Loops
-Avoided loops as this dapp doesn't required it and there is no point in forcibly adding it as they make contract more vulnerable to attacks
+Avoided loops as this dapp currently at this stage doesn't require it and there is no point in forcibly adding it as they make contract more vulnerable to attacks

-##